Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: ACKNOWLEDGMENTS

-We want to thank Stefan Berger and Ulrich Eberle (Opel Automobile GmbH, Stellantis NV) for the productive discussions and the feedback on our approaches as well as for peer review of this publication prior to its submission.
+We want to thank Ulrich Eberle and Stefan Berger (Opel Automobile GmbH, Stellantis NV) for the productive discussions and the feedback on our approaches as well as for peer review of this publication prior to its submission.